-- Henry Yong Khai Weng holds 9,020,323 ordinary shares of the Company through a nominee account under DBS Nominees Pte.
-Ltd. - Koh Brothers Group Limited and Penta-Ocean Construction Co., Ltd. are the Controlling Shareholders of Koh Brothers Eco Engineering Limited holding 54.81% and 28.74% respectively, and are deemed interested in shares held by Koh Brothers Eco Engineering Limited by virtue of Section 4 of the SFA. - (3) Koh Keng Siang has direct and deemed interest in Koh Brothers Eco Engineering Limited of approximately 0.54% and 54.81% respectively.
+- Koh Brothers Group Limited and Penta-Ocean Construction Co., Ltd. are the Controlling Shareholders of Koh Brothers Eco Engineering Limited holding 54.81% and 28.74% respectively, and are deemed interested in shares held by Koh Brothers Eco Engineering Limited by virtue of Section 4 of the SFA. - Koh Keng Siang has direct and deemed interest in Koh Brothers Eco Engineering Limited of approximately 0.47% and 54.81% respectively.
 His deemed interest in Koh Brothers Eco Engineering Limited is by virtue of shares held by his spouse and by Koh Brothers Group Limited.
 Accordingly, Koh Keng Siang is deemed to have interest in all shares held by Koh Brothers Eco Engineering Limited by virtue of Section 4 of the SFA.